-It is important to always mention to any doctors, nurses or dentists that you have an ICD before undergoing any investigations or procedures.
+It is important to always mention to any doctors, nurses or dentists that you have a CRT-D before undergoing any investigations or procedures.
 Please take your ID card with you whenever you go to hospital.
+It may also be useful to contact the Pacemaker Clinic for advice before you go into hospital for any investigations or operations that are not associated with your CRT-D.

-Most equipment used by your hospital or GP surgery will not cause any problems to your device.
-It is safe for you to have x-rays, CT scans and mammograms.
+Most equipment used by your hospital or GP surgery will not cause any problems to your CRT-D. It is safe for you to have x-rays, CT scans and mammograms.

-Some ICDs are MRI conditional which means that they have been demonstrated to pose no known hazards in a specified MRI environment with specified conditions of use.
-If your doctor requires you to have an MRI scan please speak to the Pacemaker Clinic.
+Some CRT-Ds, are MRI conditional which means that they have been demonstrated to pose no known hazards in a specified MRI environment with specified conditions of use.
+If you have any concerns, please speak to your Pacemaker Clinic.

-Some electrical nerve and muscle stimulators (TENS units) may cause interference with ICDs but this depends on where they are being applied, and if any of these treatments are suggested to you then the Pacemaker Clinic can be contacted for advice.
-The number is at the end of this leaflet.
+Some electrical nerve and muscle stimulators (TENS units) may cause interference with CRT-Ds but this depends on where they are being applied, and, if any of these treatments are suggested to you then the Pacemaker Clinic should be contacted for advice.

-If you require an operation, you must tell your surgeon and anaesthetist that you have an ICD.
-It may be necessary to temporarily switch off (deactivate) the shocks on your ICD for the duration of the operation.
-This can be done through a programmer.
-This will prevent unnecessary shocks being given during operations, especially when diathermy cautery (ask your healthcare professional what this is) as used as this can be sensed by the ICD.
+If you require an operation, you must tell your surgeon and anaesthetist that you have a CRT-D. It may be necessary to temporarily switch off (deactivate) the shocks on your CRT-D for the duration of the operation.
+This can be done through a programmer, but equally can be done using a magnet taped over your CRT-D. This will prevent unnecessary shocks being given during operations, especially when diathermy cautery (your healthcare professional will explain this) is used as this can be sensed by the CRT-D.